M Idioms

 make a big deal about (something)

-- exaggerate the seriousness of something
+- to exaggerate the seriousness of something

 I wish that my friend would not make a big deal about every small problem.